open-source-uc/ramos-uc/docs/SCRAPER.md

 ### Available actions
 + `collect` -> Runs a full search in BC and Catalogo.
 Inserts or updates all BC content.
 Does NOT delete removed courses.
 + `update` -> Updates data of courses present in simple BC search.
-Creates a delete log with courses not founded.
+Creates a delete log with courses not found.
 + `delete` -> For every course in the delete log, retries the search in BC and deletes if the course does not exist. **The delete log must be cleared manually**.
 + `search` -> A course initial must be provided as extra argumemt (`--initials <initials>`).
 Retrives results for that initials in BC.
 + `banner` -> Scrapes available cupos for all sections in a given period.
 Accepts a banner name parameter (`--banner <banner_name>`) that adds to the database.